 Moreover, you should be familiar with the Byzantine fault-tolerant consensus and how connecting computers enables blockchain to process power.

-Although web development knowledge helps you understand decentralized apps better, you should spend some time discovering where you can build them and what makes them efficient.
+Although blockchain in web development helps you understand decentralized apps better, you should spend some time discovering where you can build them and what makes them efficient.
 For instance, Ethereum, EOS, and NEO are the most influential DAPPS.

 If you have experience with these platforms, you only have to learn how things work in the background.